alolastmoment/alo.github.io/assets/io.github.worksbybbs.greendotssettings/description.md

 ## Yellow Dots Settings Theme
 A very simple Settings theme that uses round Yellow dots.
 Almost all settings icons are themed.
-The original design was by **[https://twitter.com/_codylow](Cody Webb).**
+The original design was by **[Cody Webb](https://twitter.com/_codylow).**

 It looks great on dark backgrounds.
 Just take a look at the screenshot!